-On September 29, 2021, the Company and SVB executed the First Amendment to the Loan and Security Agreement (the "Amendment").
-In accordance with the Amendment, the Company must maintain a collateralized money market account in the amount of \$7,875,000.
-The Company has recorded this amount as restricted cash.
-See Note 2 - Summary of Significant Accounting Policies - Cash, Cash Equivalents and Restricted Cash.
-This account must be maintained until the Release Event occurs, which was defined as when the Company has received approval by the FDA of Mydcombi and has achieved the minimum equity raise under the terms of the amended agreement, on or prior to November 30, 2021.
+On September 29, 2021, the Company and SVB executed the First Amendment to the Loan and Security Agreement, or the Amendment.
+In accordance with the Amendment, the Company was required to maintain a collateralized money market account in the amount of \$7,875,000.
+The Company recorded this amount as restricted cash.
 On October 25, 2021, the Company announced the reclassification of Mydcombi as a drug-device combination product by the FDA in a CRL received on October 22, 2021.
-The Company has prepared the necessary documents for expedited resubmission of the NDA for Mydcombi in response to the CRL.
 Given the FDA's recent reclassification of Mydcombi as a drug-device combination and the need to file an NDA resubmission in 2022, the restricted cash became callable on November 30, 2021, at SVB's election, to satisfy the Loan obligations.
-Therefore, the Loan has been fully classified as a current note payable.
-On February 8, 2022, the Company issued a press release announcing that it successfully completed a Type A meeting with the FDA related to the filing of the NDA resubmission for Mydcombi.
-Following the Type A meeting, the Company and the FDA reached alignment on the path forward toward an NDA resubmission.
-The Company expects to file the NDA resubmission during the third quarter of 2022.
+Therefore, the Loan was fully classified as a current note payable as of December 31, 2021.